Jamf-Concepts/wallpaper-designer/README.md

 Once a wallpaper is deployed, users can still go into Settings on the device and change it to something else.
 Some organizations don't mind that.
 They want to have their wallpaper installed when the device is enrolled, but are happy to let users change it if they want.
 In other cases, the wallpaper setting needs to be locked in place.
 To do so, add the "Modifying Wallpaper" restriction to the restrictions payload in a configuration profile.

 ![Restrictions Profile](./images/wall-paper-lock-profile.png "Select")

+## Troubleshooting Notes

+Wallpaper stores some minimal data in ~/Library/Containers/jamfie.wallpaper.
+If you save your Jamf Pro Server information, it's saved in keychain items that start with "JSK" (Jamf Shared Keychain).
+Log files are saved to `~/Library/Logs/wallpaper.log`.